Emurgo/yoroi-frontend/docs/specs/code/HASHIGO44_(CLIENT_SIDE_2FA_WITH_ENCRYPTION).md

 ## The proposal

-### Idea
+### "Hashigo44" (same wallet on both devices)

 Two devices with a shared key: desktop (D) - assumed to be less secure and requires 2FA; and mobile (M) - assumed to be more secure and already has secure storage and 2FA with biometrics.
+User has the same wallet restored on both devices, so D and M assumed to have a shared secret (private key).

 Devices use single initial one-way interaction (thru user) where they share any random number (44 bit) - the ratchet seed.
 And after this D derives a hash from this random number **and** the private key, and uses 44 bits of the resulting hash as the password to encrypt the key, and then also encrypts the result with the usual password.
 Any information about the ratchet seed is forgotten.
 Now D is two-level encrypted and cannot be used until two passwords are provided.
 M just stores the ratchet seed under some name (S) and optionally encrypted, and does nothing.